ViaVersion/Mappings/README.md

 # Mappings

-These are mappings made for 1.21.4 to 1.8, your players will get the best performance using these mappings.
+These are mappings made for 1.21.4 to 1.8, your players will get the best performance/usability using these mappings.

 Generates and compiles mapping files for Via*.
 Current mapping files can be found in the `mappings/` directory.